Secretors (1993 – )

 Temporary installations of Secretors include: The Lisson Gallery, London (1993), Kohji Ogura Gallery, Nagoya (1994), Walker Arts Center, Minneapolis (1995), British Council selection for Venice Biennale, Scoula San Pasquale, Venice (1995), Jan Mot, Brussels (1996), Stichting de Appel, Amsterdam (1997), Yorkshire Scuplture Park (2003), Tate St Ives (2009), The Courtauld Gallery, London (2010), Nottingham Contemporary (2014), Birmingham Museum and Art Gallery (2019).

-They have also appeared in the backgrounds of photographs in fashion magazines; in the foreground of a Frieze magazine cover ( (No. 31, Nov-Dec 1996), (apparently, slowing time; delaying the removal of the Kara Walker cover from the previous issue); in the background of an interview on ITV’s News at Ten (1994) and in the dark corners of John Maybury’s biopic of Francis Bacon, Love is the Devil (1998).
+They have also appeared in the backgrounds of photographs in fashion magazines; in the foreground of a Frieze magazine cover ( (No. 31, Nov-Dec 1996), (apparently, slowing time, sustaining engagement, delaying the inevitable removal of the Kara Walker cover from the previous issue); in the background of an interview on ITV’s News at Ten (1994) and in the dark corners of John Maybury’s biopic of Francis Bacon, Love is the Devil (1998).